EEN421/EEN421.github.io/_posts/2024-02-05-Sentinel-Integrated-RPi-Soil-Sensor-2.0.md

 <br/>

-> &#128073; Pro-Tip: Change the Hostname of the Raspberry Pi in the /etc/hostname file to the name of the plant you're monitoring
+> &#128073; Pro-Tip: If you didn't change the Hostname to the name of the plant you're monitoring in the [custom.toml](/assets/Code/iothub/custom.toml) file, then edit the /etc/hostname file once you SSH in.
+I'm using this unit to grow [Goat Horn Peppers ](https://www.roysfarm.com/goat-horn-pepper/)

 <br/><br/>